 How to visit Singapore on a budget

-Singapore itinerary and travel budget: important facts and figures
+Singapore itinerary and travel budget: facts and figures

-• We spent 4 days in Singapore, flying in from Bangkok and leaving via bus to Johor Bahru in Malaysia.
+- We spent 4 days in Singapore.
+We arrived by plane from Bangkok and left by bus to Johor Bahru in Malaysia.

-• I quote prices in Singapore Dollar (SGD) as well as € and $.
+- I quote prices in Singapore Dollar (SGD) as well as € and $.
 The SGD is a pretty stable currency, but of course there are some variations in the exchange rate.
-When we were visiting in May 2015 €1 was approximately 1,50SGD and $1 around 1,40SGD.
+When we visited (in May 2015) €1 was approximately 1,50SGD and $1 around 1,40SGD.